 Los Angeles Unified takes steps to ensure that campuses are safe from the threat of gun violence.
-To further the efforts to protect students against firearms, Los Angeles Unified would like to bring to your attention the legal obligations to protect minors from negligent gun storage.
-More information can be found in the gun storage laws at: Safe Storage of Handguns, Los Angeles Municipal Code section 55.21 and Criminal Storage of a Firearm, Code section 25100(A).
+To further the efforts to protect students against firearms, Los Angeles Unified would like to bring your attention to the legal obligations to protect minors from negligent gun storage.
+More information can be found in the gun storage laws at: Safe Storage of Handguns, Los Angeles Municipal Code section 55.21 and Criminal Storage of a Firearm, California Penal Code section 25100(A).